Aki-Baidya/power-outages/README.md

 ></iframe>

 We then checked for a column that the missingness of `'CLIMATE.REGION'` did depend on.
 Looking at our columns, the one that seemed the closest was `'NERC.REGION'`.
 We used the same null and alternate as above.
 Using a permutation test over 1000 repetitions, we got a p-value of 0.00, which is much lower than our agreed p-value of 0.05.
-Hence, we reject the null and conclude that there is a relation between missingness of `'CLIMATE.REGION'` and `'NERC.REGION'`.
+Hence, we reject the null and conclude the possibility that there is a relation between missingness of `'CLIMATE.REGION'` and `'NERC.REGION'`.

 <iframe
   src="assets/sim_chi.html"